by Linda Straker

 “The economies of the Eastern Caribbean continue to face tough challenges and RBC/RBTT as a committed partner to the region, must be flexible and nimble in its response to the external environment, while continuing to be responsive to our clients’ needs,” explained Isaac Solomon, Managing Director of RBC/RBTT.

-Since making the announcement about the pending shutdown of the branches, the Bank terminated it relationships with a number of workers who were compensated in accordance with the Collective Agreement of the Technical and Allied Workers Union (TAWU) which is the trade union representing the workers.
+Since making the announcement about the pending shutdown of the branches, the Bank terminated it relationships with a number of workers who were compensated in accordance with the Collective Agreement of the Grenada Technical and Allied Workers Union (GTAWU) which is the trade union representing the workers.